 Research building

-Empowering Long-term Maternal Outcomes
+Enhancing Long-term Maternal Outcomes

 How does the way a baby is born affect the mother’s health, work, and wellbeing years later?
 With ELMO, we link perinatal, general practitioner and national data to find out.

-ELMO (Empowering Long-term Maternal Outcomes) is a data-driven research project that investigates the long-term effects of different modes of birth (for example instrumental vaginal birth or caesarean section) on maternal outcomes.
+ELMO (Enhancing Long-term Maternal Outcomes) is a data-driven research project that investigates the long-term effects of different modes of birth (for example instrumental vaginal birth or caesarean section) on maternal outcomes.
 The project brings together datasets from perinatal care (Perined), general practitioner research networks across the Netherlands (RNFM, FaMe-Net, AHON), and national sources like Statistics Netherlands (CBS) and VEKTIS in the Data-InfrAstructure for ParEnts and childRen (DIAPER) environment of the National Institute for Public Health and the Environment (RIVM).
 By linking these data, we gain unique insights into physical and psychological health, work participation, and healthcare costs up to three years postpartum.

 We aim to directly inform clinical decision-making, birth planning, health economics, and care innovation.